XPixelGroup/BasicSR/docs/Config.md

   save_checkpoint_freq: !!float 5e3
   # Whether to tensorboard logger
   use_tb_logger: true
-  # Whether to use wandb logger
+  # Whether to use wandb logger.
+Currently, wandb only sync the tensorboard log.
+So we should also turn on tensorboard when using wandb
   wandb:
     # wandb project name
     project: basicsr